Daemonlord92/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+    SQL databases most of the time follow the methods behind Relational Database creating Structure in the system
 2. Why do tables need a Primary Key?
+    Primary keys allow an ease of access to data and keeps everything in order in the table
 3. What is the name given to a table column that references the Primary Key on another table?

+It is a Forgien Key.

 4. What do we need in order to have a _many to many_ relationship between two tables?

+    an Additional table to create a bridge between the table.

 ## Instructions